m-asgari/com.niktaxi.membershipperiods/README.md

 This extension adds Membership Periods: with every membership renewal or edit, separate membership periods are stored.
 They can be viewed on membership's details page.
 Additionally, membership's periods have links to contribution that renewed it.

+This extension is created as a test for Compucorp application process and is not ready for production deployment

 ![Screenshot](/images/screenshot.png)